In the Dynatrace menu, go to Web.

 Mobile app source maps

-For Android: Proguard mapping source files are supported.
+For Android: ProGuard and R8 mapping source files are supported.

 Web application source maps